 The main difference between dry, semi-dry, semi-sweet, and sweet wines

 Although you need sugar (added or residual) to make wine, that sugar doesn't play a big role in the final product.
 Why?
 The answer is concerning the key process of winemaking, the so-called fermentation.

 Fermentation is happening when the sugar in grape juice will be converted into alcohol by the yeasts.
 If the fermentation will be stopped earlier, the wine will contain a higher amount of sugar and less alcohol.
 In contrast by dry wines, the yeast digests all the sugar.

 That’s the main difference regarding the fermentation process of dry, semi-dry, semi-sweet, and sweet wines.

 What type of wines contain the most sugar?

-Semi-sweet wines contain a maximum of 45 grams of sugar per liter, and sweet wines contain even more.
-If you prefer this kind of flavors, sweet wines mean perfect choice for desserts, cheese, and goose liver.
+Semi-sweet wines contain a maximum of 45 grams of sugar per litre, and sweet wines contain even more.
+If you prefer this kind of flavours, sweet wines mean the perfect choice for desserts, cheese, and goose liver.